On This Page

 - Add a device: Click + ADD DEVICE > Add Device.

-- Add an OPM device: Click + ADD DEVICE > Add OPM Device > follow the wizard.
+- Add an OPM device: Click + ADD DEVICE > Add OPM Device > then follow the wizard.

 - Define the protected zones for a device: Click the device.